 • Then add green chili, onions, and ginger.
 Saute for 2-3 minutes until the onion is translucent.
 Add chopped tomato and spices.
 Stir well and cook for 2 minutes.
 Add the dal, cubed pumpkin, and water.
 Give it all a good stir.

-• Cover the lid, turn the heat on high flame and pressure cook it until your hear two whistles.
-Turn off heat and let the pressure release naturally.
+• Cover the lid, turn the heat on high flame, and pressure cook it until you hear two whistles.
+Turn off the heat and let the pressure release naturally.

 • Open the lid.
 Add lime juice and garnish with cilantro leaves.
 Pumpkin Dal is ready.
 Serve over rice.